biomathman/machine-learning-in-python-book/README.md

 ## A more recent version of this repository is at https://sourceforge.net/projects/gsmlbook/

-## No further updates will be made to github so long as they continue to support the incarceration of children and refugees in concentration camps.

 **Getting Started in Machine Learning: Easy Recipes for Python 3, Jupyter and Scikit-Learn**

 Electronic Edition $9.99 available at https://gumroad.com/l/FPxDo